Actis: A Strictly Local Union-Find Decoder: Actis

-The other three (arbitrary-duration) stages need not be broadcast as they each follow a fixed-duration stage so the nodes know exactly when to start them.
-In \verb|merging| and \verb|peeling| the controller must wait at least $\verb|span|+1$ timesteps as it takes \verb|span| timesteps for a signal to go from the furthest node to the controller. \Cref{line:countdown_gets_span+1} indicates this.
-In \verb|syncing| the furthest node (a boundary node) is never busy nor active so the controller need only wait at least \verb|span| timesteps (\cref{line:countdown_gets_span}).
-In any of these three stages, after this minimum duration, \verb|busy_signal|s are no more than 2 edges apart due to \cref{prop:doppler} so \verb|countdown| resets to 2 in \cref{line:doppler}. \begin{prop}[Doppler effect] For any \verb|busy_signal| received by the controller after $\verb|span| +1$ timesteps in \verb|merging|, another \verb|busy_signal| must have been received $\le 2$ timesteps earlier. \end{prop} \begin{proof} All \verb|busy_signal|s emitted in the first \verb|merging| timestep reach the controller in $\verb|span| +1$ timesteps or less.
-Hence any \verb|busy_signal| $s$ received after this time must have been emitted by some node $v$ at some time $t_s$ \emph{after} the first \verb|merging| timestep.
-This implies at $t_s -1$ some node $u \in `{v} \cup \operatorname{accessibles}(v)$ was busy, so emitted a \verb|busy_signal| $s'$.
-The duration between the controller receiving $s'$ and $s$ is maximised when $u$ is one edge closer to the controller than $v$.
-In this case $s'$ arrives 2 timesteps before $s$. \end{proof} The proof of \cref{prop:doppler} can be understood as a Doppler effect: waves of busyness travel through clusters at a speed of 1 edge per timestep.
-Wavefronts emit \verb|busy_signal|s at a frequency of 1 per timestep.
-If a wave travels away from the controller, the controller will receive these signals at a frequency of 1 per 2 timesteps.
+The other three (arbitrary-duration) stages need not be broadcast as they each follow a fixed-duration stage so all nodes know exactly when to start them.
+In \verb|merging| and \verb|peeling| the controller must wait at least $\verb|span|+1$ timesteps as it takes \verb|span| timesteps for a signal to go from a furthest node to the controller. \Cref{line:countdown_gets_span+1} indicates this.
+In \verb|syncing| the furthest nodes are never busy nor active (all are boundary nodes) so the controller need only wait at least \verb|span| timesteps (\cref{line:countdown_gets_span}).
+In any of these three stages, after this minimum duration, busy signals are no more than two edges apart due to \cref{prop:doppler} so \verb|countdown| resets to 2 in \cref{line:doppler}. \begin{prop}[Doppler effect] For any busy signal received by the controller after $\verb|span| +1$ timesteps in \verb|merging|, another busy signal must have been received \num{\le 2} timesteps earlier. \end{prop} \begin{proof} All busy signals emitted in the first \verb|merging| timestep reach the controller in $\verb|span| +1$ timesteps or less.
+Hence any busy signal $s$ received after this time must have been emitted by some node $v$ at some time $t_s$ \emph{after} the first \verb|merging| timestep.
+This implies at $t_s -1$ some node $u \in `{v} \cup \operatorname{access} v$ was busy, so emitted a busy signal $s'$.
+The duration between the controller receiving $s'$ and $s$ is maximised when $u$ is 1 edge closer to the controller than $v$.
+In this case $s'$ arrives 2 timesteps before $s$. \end{proof} The proof of \cref{prop:doppler} can be understood as a Doppler effect: waves of busyness travel through clusters at a speed of one edge per timestep.
+Wavefronts emit busy signals at a frequency of once per timestep.
+If a wave travels away from the controller, the controller will receive these signals at a frequency of once per two timesteps.

 In a timestep each node runs \textsc{AdvanceLocalNode} in \cref{alg:wrappers}.
 This reuses \cref{alg:node_advance,alg:burning,alg:peeling} but wraps each procedure in either \textsc{AdvanceFixed} or \textsc{AdvanceArbitrary} depending on whether the stage is of fixed or arbitrary duration.